openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ## Overview

-`CJPM (Cangjie Package Manager)` is the official package management tool for the Cangjie language, designed for comprehensive management and maintenance of Cangjie project module systems.
-It covers operations such as module initialization, dependency checking, and updates.
+`CJPM (Cangjie Package Manager)` is the official package management tool for the Cangjie programming language, designed for comprehensive management and maintenance of Cangjie project module systems, including module initialization, dependency checking, and updates.
 It provides a unified compilation entry point, supporting incremental compilation, parallel compilation, and custom compilation commands.

 ## Usage Instructions